AronAyub/Azure_AI_Anormally-Detector-Stream-Analytics/README.md

 The model's response time increases with history size because it needs to compare against a higher number of past events.
 It's recommended to only include the necessary number of events for better performance.

 Gaps in the time series can be a result of the model not receiving events at certain points in time.
 This situation is handled by Stream Analytics using imputation logic.
 The history size, as well as a time duration, for the same sliding window is used to calculate the average rate at which events are expected to arrive.

+### Sliding window and spikes

+In the same sliding window, if a second spike is smaller than the first one, the computed score for the smaller spike is probably not significant enough compared to the score for the first spike within the confidence level specified.
+You can try decreasing the model's confidence level to detect such anomalies.
+However, if you start to get too many alerts, you can use a higher confidence interval.

+The following example query assumes a uniform input rate of one event per second in a 2-minute sliding window with a history of 120 events.
+The final SELECT statement extracts and outputs the score and anomaly status with a confidence level of 95%.